olee2002/SpringBootApp/README.md

 ```
 gcloud auth application-default login
 ```
+list the gcloud information
 ```
 gcloud components list
+gcloud config list
 ```
+set project id(this is your APPLICATION ID)
 ```
 gcloud config set project PROJECT_ID
 ```
-below can be copy and paste directly from the gcloud console
+connect your cluster to CLI
 ```
-gcloud container clusters get-credentials react-spring-app --zone us-central1-a --project react-spring-app-252019
+gcloud container clusters get-credentials "react-spring-app --zone us-central1-a --project react-spring-app-252019"
+" " information above should be your own.
+Go to the console and open cluster and click connect to get code above!
 ```

 now gcloud CLI is set up!